NHSDigital/software-engineering-quality-framework/practices/actions-best-practices.md

 ### Use Least Privilege Principle

-Limit the GitHub token permissions to only what's necessary:
+Limit the GitHub token permissions to only what's necessary please [see here](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) for details on the default permissions that the github token is given when the permissions block is not used:

 ```yaml
 permissions: